novitai/LiPow-Firmware/notes.md

 vRead_ADC|Read and filter ADCs vRegulator|Control regulator and battery charging prvUARTCommandConsoleTask|Run CLI console

+Threads include delays using vTaskDelay().
+These are accurate but do not account for time for the task takes to run.
+Therefore loop times are slower than the delay implies.

 ## ADC input
 adc_filtered_output is constantly updated and visible in debugger ADC works by constantly sampling ADCs via DMA, summing into adc_buffer_filtered for ADC_FILTER_SUM_COUNT (380) cycles, then dividing into adc_filtered_output